-If a concern is raised about a pupil, then an Early Identification Referral From is completed which adopts the 'Assess, Plan, Do, Review' approach to meeting their needs.
-It is important to note that not all pupils referred to the SEND team will be SEND pupils; any support and guidance may be short, medium or long term.
+If a concern is raised about a student, then an Early Identification Referral From is completed which adopts the 'Assess, Plan, Do, Review' approach to meeting their needs.
+It is important to note that not all students referred to the SEND team will be SEND students; any support and guidance may be short, medium or long term.

-When a pupil is identified as having special educational needs, Ripon Grammar School will provide interventions and support that are additional to or different from those provided as part of the school's usual differentiated curriculum.
-This intervention will be described as

-SEND Support.
-The level of additional intervention and support will depend on the individual pupil need.
-The pupil will be placed on the SEND Register and parents/carers will be informed.
-For these pupils, either a SEND Pupil Profile or SEND Support Plan will be produced.
-This will provide details of the provision that we will make to meet a pupil's special educational needs and agreed outcomes.
+When a student is identified as having special educational needs, Ripon Grammar School will provide interventions and support that are additional to or different from those provided as part of the school's usual differentiated curriculum.
+This intervention will be described as SEND Support.
+The level of additional intervention and support will depend on the individual student need.
+The student will be placed on the SEND Register and parents/carers will be informed.
+For these students, either a SEND Student Profile or SEND Support Plan will be produced.
+This will provide details of the provision that we will make to meet a student's special educational needs and agreed outcomes.